Keynotes • February 26, 2018

-So this is why it’s so important to do the 3D process in Rock Solid Relationship, where we did a date with destiny, why you’re going to be doing it, because that is the beginning of the first breakage in the false self that you can remember.
+So this is why it’s so important to do the 3D process in Rock Solid Relationship, why we did it at Date with Destiny, why you’re going to be doing it, because that is the beginning of the first breakage in the false self that you can remember.
 There might have been earlier ones, but that one was probably the most traumatic.
 Throwing a five-year-old kid from Taiwan in 1980 into an all-White and Black school with no guidance whatsoever was probably pretty traumatic.
 I don’t remember, so that’s a good one.

 And you go through that process in your unconscious to uncover these.
 And as you go through it, you’ll uncover things that 11-years-old, 7-years-old, 9-years-old, or whatever.
 But go back far enough, and there I’ve met adults who remember things at two-years-old.
 So, it’s not that you can’t fucking remember because you’re stupid and you won’t remember, because it’s in there.
 You just got to shove it down.
 You repress it.